frankshearar/Home/packages.config-(PC)-to-PackageReference-(PR)-Migrator.md

 While a solution level upgrade experience may be desirable, we will start with the project level upgrade experience first.

 ### Upgrade Flow
-* User invokes the upgrader from the context menu for References in the solution explorer or the prompt in the NuGet package manager UI.
+* User invokes the migrator from the context menu for References in the solution explorer or the prompt in the NuGet package manager UI.

   ![](https://github.com/NuGet/Home/blob/dev/resources/MigratorToolSupport/PMUI%20with%20gold%20bar.png)

-* The upgrader dialog is displayed.
+* The migrator dialog is displayed.

   ![](https://github.com/NuGet/Home/blob/dev/resources/MigratorToolSupport/MainUpgraderUI%20v3.png)

 * User reviews the packages that are classified as top-level and transitive, associated warnings, and clicks 'OK' to begin the upgrade.
 At this stage, the user has the option to force a package classified as transitive, to be treated as a top-level package by checking the top-level check box.
 * The current project file and the packages.config file is backed up to the following path `<SolutionFolder>/Backup_{shortGuid}/<ProjectName>/`.
-* The upgrader will then start installing packages identified as a direct dependency as PackageReference.
+* The migrator will then start installing packages identified as a direct dependency as PackageReference.
 It will also take care of P2P references evaluation to bring transitive dependencies as well as parent projects reevaluation.
-   * If, installation fails, then
+   * If, the installation fails, then
       * it will report detailed error message on output console
       * backup path location to retrieve previous project file as well as packages.config
       * and a link to instructions to go back to the previous state